 Station Weather Plot

-station weather plotA station weather plot is a graphical representation of the weather conditions at a given time and location, either on land or at sea from a ship, platform, moored buoy or drifting buoy.
-It enables a large amount of automatically and manually observed data to be displayed in a very small space on a weather chart.
+station weather plotA station weather plot is a graphic representation of the weather conditions at a specific time at an observing station.
+It enables a large amount of data to be displayed in a small space on a synoptic weather chart.

-Weather charts are produced every day at regular intervals by national meteorological services, and comprise the station weather plots from many locations with a common observation time.
-The weather charts are then analysed by a meteorologist to determine the pressure pattern (e.g. the weather map shown on TV) and to look for trends in the plotted weather elements as one stage of preparing weather forecasts and warnings.
+Synoptic weather charts are produced at regular intervals each day by national meteorological services, and may comprise the station weather plots from national and international fixed land stations, mobile land stations, ships and a variety of marine platforms all having the same UTC observation time.
+The charts are analysed by meteorologists, assisted by satellite imagery to locate severe and other significant features, to determine the pressure patterns and look for trends or unusual features in the plotted data as an aid in preparing weather forecasts and warnings.

 Raw & Encoded Values